int128/docker-manifest-create-action/README.md

             -linux-ppc64le
 ```

-If docker buildx is available, it runs the following commands:
+If using Buildx, it runs the following commands:

 ```sh
 # push a manifest of multi-architecture image